fizzle77/JAFDTC/doc/README.md

 > Links are **not** preserved across configuration exports and imports.

-While linked, edits to the system configuration are disabled (the system configuration is edited through the source configuration).
+Linked systems are always edited in the source configuration.
+The system editors in linked configurations will be read-only while the editor in the source configuration will allow changes to be made.

 Links are particularly useful when you have setups that you tend to reuse often.
 For example, you might want to always configure your cockpit displays one way for A2G sorties and another